g4stlyx/todoFullStack/README.md

 ## What's next?
-    * backend optimization, todos should be fetched faster
+    [ ] backend optimization, todos should be fetched faster [x] database connection with mysql and aws
-    * mysql connection to the backend
-    * managing users, backend and frontend
+    [ ] managing users, backend and frontend
-        * normal users will be able to manage their profiles, some attributes
-        * admins will be able to CRUD users
+        [ ] normal users will be able to manage their profiles, some attributes [ ] admins will be able to CRUD users
-    * sign up
+    [ ] sign up
-    * unit testing with JUnit
+    [ ] unit testing with JUnit
-    * mobile version with Flutter (or React Native if it seems ez -i dont think it will tho-)
+    [ ] mobile version with Flutter (or React Native if it seems ez -i dont think it will tho-)